cloudfour/pleasantest/README.md

 ### `withBrowser`

-Use `withBrowser` to wrap any test that needs access to a browser:
+Use `withBrowser` to wrap any test function that needs access to a browser:

 ```js
 import { withBrowser } from 'test-mule';